luofan18/jekyll-now/_posts/2017-4-21-Policy-Gradient-in-Reinforcement-Learning.md

 	path['return_t'] = return_t
 ```

-Because we can only experience finite number of states or small number of states if the state space is very large, we can estimate the baseline by fit another linear function or neural networks.
+Because we can only experience finite number of states or small number of states if the state space is very large, we can estimate the baseline by fitting another linear function or neural networks.

 Next, we can use the baseline to evaluate our current policy.
 First, run the current policy in the environment to collect data.
 Then calculate the discounted return for this path, and use baseline function to predict the value of each state in this path.
-Use the actual discount return to to subtract the predicted return and we know how good an action is compared to our old policy.
+Use the actual discount return to subtract the predicted return and we know how good an action is compared to our old policy.
 The values we get is called advantage values.
 Code is
 ```python
 import numpy as np
 # for every path